This article is part of a series on elderly care. The series provides important information about caregiving practices.

 Users can do all this on a budget with IP cameras from affordable brands like AlfredCamera, Wyze, and eufy, all of which have great products in the $25-$50 range.

-Read our hands-on reviews on AlfredCam, one of the best budget wifi cameras, and see what role it can play in your daily care plan.
+Learn why AlfredCam is one of the best budget wifi cameras in our detailed overview, and see what role it can play in your daily care plan.

 Personal Emergency Response Pendant

 A Personal Emergency Response System (PERS) are emergency medical alert devices that come in the shape of a necklace or wristband.
-The user wears them and presses the button in the middle of it to contact a 24/7 response team.
+The user wears it and presses the button on it to contact a 24/7 response team.

 Room Monitors for Elderly